Population and key demographic indicators

 Registered place of residence is determined on several stages:

 - allocating people into families based on family structure algorithm.

 Adjustment of addressing object codes in some cases by changing addressing object code of a female living separately to that of a dwelling in which her husband lives together with common children aged 0–15.
 Such an approach is used because, when evaluating family structure recorded in the Census 2011, it was concluded that such an adjustment reflects actual situation more precisely.
-The initial addressing object code is defined by using addressing object codes which are added from the Population Register January datafile.
-For persons that cannot be given an addressing object codes in such a way, the codes together with a date are added from the Population Register datafile of December and November of the previous year and Population Register monthly datafile of February and March of the running year, verifying whether addressing object code is not one of an institutional dwelling.
+The initial addressing object code is defined by using addressing object codes which are added from the Register of Natural persons January datafile.
+For persons that cannot be given an addressing object codes in such a way, the codes together with a date are added from the Register of Natural persons datafile of December and November of the previous year and Register of Natural persons monthly datafile of February and March of the running year, verifying whether addressing object code is not one of an institutional dwelling.
 Such codes are not added with an aim to ensure that dates match and institutional dwellings include only persons residing them on 1 January.

 For persons not having addressing object code, the addressing object codes of relatives are added in the following order – spouse, mother, father, child (the youngest child having addressing object code), i.e., if person is not married, addressing object code of a mother is added, etc. The codes of relatives are added regardless of the initial CATTU code of a person and fact whether the relative is included in the population estimate of the respective year, except for a separate cases when address of a child is changed to that of a mother or father (refer to the explanation further in the text).